 We organize and host the annual Ocelot Conservation Festival in South Texas since 1997.
 In 2019, we also brought ocelot awareness to the Longhorn Cattle Company at our 'Afternoon with an Ocelot.'
 In the past we've hosted an annual ocelot Soiree, a fundraising event for Ocelot Conservation, and a 5K run through the Gladys Porter Zoo.

 Funded the purchase of live traps, trail cameras, and radio & GPS tracking collars for ocelot research.

 We partnered with USFWS to restore 153 acres of coastal prairie along Holly Beach, removed 8,500 lb of trash from the area, and and installed nearly 5,000 feet of fencing to prevent illegal dumping and offroading!

-Have donated approximately $7,000 since 2004 to help monitor and protect Kemp's ridley sea turtles, as well as donated equipment necessary to the recovery effort.
+Have donated approximately $7,000 since 2004 to help monitor and protect Kemp's ridley sea turtles.

 Sponsor Save Texas Ocelots.org specialty license plate.
 Friends of Laguna Atascosa receives $22.00 from the sale or renewal of each plate from the TxDMV, 100% of which goes to ocelot conservation.

-Operate the Visitor Center's nature store, which offers educational, interpretive and promotional materials.
-All proceeds go to projects on the Refuge.
+Operate the Visitor Center's nature store, which offers educational, interpretive and promotional materials benefiting the refuge.